Saahithya7/Ecom_Agent/README.md

    Convert CSV datasets into SQL tables using SQLite.

 2. LLM Integration
-   A local or free LLM (e.g., Gemini 2.5 API) is used to understand user questions and generate SQL queries.
+   A local or free LLM is used to understand user questions and generate SQL queries.

 3. Query Execution
    The generated SQL query is run on the database to retrieve accurate results.